Decay of solutions of the wave equation in cosmological spacetimes -- a numerical analysis: Implementation

 Both physical and conformal time coordinates were tested, but we adopt the latter formalism for the hyperbolic case.
 This is to avoid expressing the scale factor \eref{scalefactor_hyp} in physical time, process that generally requires a numerical inversion of the function $t(\tau)$.
 All final decay rates are converted back to the physical time coordinate for the analysis and representation of the results.

 The numerical experiments were performed with a spherically symmetric code that uses the Method of Lines, with 4th order finite differences for the radial derivatives and a 4th order Runge-Kutta method for the explicit time integration.
 Kreiss-Oliger dissipation \cite{kreiss1973methods,Babiuc:2007vr} is added to the right-hand-sides of the equations for stability purposes.
+Different values of dissipation were tested in order to verify that this artificial term does not affect the final decay results.

 The initial data is a Gaussian pulse centered at the origin of the form

 with $A, \sigma$ and $v$ constant parameters, where $v$ gives us some control over the direction that the pulse begins propagating towards.
 Although the above initial data is not compactly supported, effectively it is after a suitable choice of the parameters, due to its rapid decay and to the machine precision to be taken into account.
 Considering compact-support-like initial data lets us compare our results with those present in the literature.